Updated July 15, 2023

-- Select the best investment options for the client on the basis of their income level, risk appetite, age, preferences, etc. They should not be influenced by higher commissions or bias towards any particular investment.
+- Select the best investment options for the client on the basis of their income level, risk appetite, age, preferences, etc. They should not influence by higher commissions or bias towards any particular investment.

-- Inform the investors about the different investment options available, their expected returns, and the risks involved.
+- Inform the investors about the available investment options, expected returns, and risks involved.

 - Regularly update the clients and keep them posted regarding any material change in their portfolio.
 It is important to maintain transparency and honesty with the clients.

 - To be at the right place at the right time(to make the correct investment decision) is one of the most important traits of a portfolio manager.
-In other words, they should keep track of the market fluctuations from time to time.
+In other words, they should keep track of the market fluctuations occasionally.

 - He/she should always be at the top of his game and be updated about all the latest happenings in the financial domain.

-- Build customized investment plans for all the clients as each client is a different individual and so their preferences may vary significantly.
+- Build customized investment plans for all the clients, as each individual is different, so their preferences may vary significantly.

-Till now, it is quite clear that a portfolio manager requires extensive training, formal higher education along with good to have designations or certifications and this eventually results in a handsome pay package for this position.
-According to Payscale, the average salary of a portfolio manager in the USis $86,458, whereas the top 10% draw in excess of $143,000.
-The compensation is primarily made in the form of assets under management (AUM) fee earned from the clients, which can increase significantly with excellent performance as it helps to grow the client base.
+Until now, it is quite clear that a portfolio manager requires extensive training, formal higher education, and good designations or certifications, which eventually results in a handsome pay package for this position.
+According to Payscale, the average salary of a portfolio manager in the US is $86,458, whereas the top 10% draw in excess of $143,000.
+The compensation is primarily made in the form of assets under management (AUM) fees earned from the clients, which can increase significantly with excellent performance as it helps to grow the client base.

 Portfolio Manager Regulations

-The portfolio managers come under the purview of the US SEC, who are responsible for supervising fund management and securities products in the US.
+The portfolio managers come under the purview of the US SEC, which supervises fund management and securities products in the US.
 The portfolio managers are governed by the US Investment Advisers Act of 1940.

 So, it can be seen that the profile of a portfolio manager is both risky and exciting at the same time, as it offers the right balance of risk and reward.
-It will pose a lot of challenges, but it will also offer opportunities to grow, earn, and learn simultaneously.
-As such, anyone with the ability to conduct in-depth research, a knack for anticipating market movement, and a willingness to face upcoming challenges can pursue suitable courses to become a portfolio manager.
+It will pose many challenges but offer opportunities to grow, earn, and learn simultaneously.
+As such, anyone with the ability to conduct in-depth research, anticipate market movement, and be willing to face upcoming challenges can pursue suitable courses to become a portfolio manager.

-This is a guide to Portfolio Manager.
-Here we discuss the introduction and how to become a portfolio manager. along with the qualities and responsibilities of a portfolio manager.
+This is a guide to Portfolio Managers.
+Here we discuss the introduction and how to become a portfolio manager.
+Along with the qualities and responsibilities of a portfolio manager.
 You may also have a look at the following articles to learn more –